Skip to content

 Original file line number Diff line number Diff line change

-:description: The Hazelcast integration for LangChain provides a Vector Store implementation that enables using Hazecast Vector Search with LangChain.
+:description: The Hazelcast integration for LangChain provides a vector store implementation that enables using Hazecast Vector Search with the LangChain4J Java framework.

 {description}